Latent Gaussian Splatting for 4D Panoptic Occupancy Tracking: Related Work

 {\parskip=2pt \textit{4D Panoptic Occupancy Tracking}: By extending 3D panoptic occupancy prediction temporally, TrackOcc~\cite{chen2025trackocc} introduces the task of 4D panoptic occupancy tracking (4D-POT).
-While it can be conceptually understood as a 3D extension to the task of video panoptic segmentation (VPS)~\cite{kim2020vps}, its dense 3D nature requires specifically tailored approaches due to its inherent computational complexity.
-To this end, TrackOcc incorporates principles previously explored in end-to-end 3D multi-object tracking~\cite{meinhardt2022TrackFormer,zeng2022MOTR,zhang2022MUTR3D,pang2023PFTrack}, ensuring temporally consistent instance assignments by propagating instance-mask-queries forward across frames.
-While TrackOcc relies on MUTR3D~\cite{zhang2022MUTR3D} for query-based tracking, we base our approach on PF-Track~\cite{pang2023PFTrack} to incorporate gains from their comparatively lightweight temporal query refinement and further streamline our approach to allow for more than one decoder layer, significantly improving tracking performance. }
+While it can be understood as a 3D extension to video panoptic segmentation (VPS)~\cite{kim2020vps}, its dense 3D nature requires specifically tailored approaches due to its inherent computational complexity.
+To this end, TrackOcc incorporates ideas from end-to-end 3D multi-object tracking~\cite{meinhardt2022TrackFormer,zeng2022MOTR,zhang2022MUTR3D,pang2023PFTrack}, ensuring temporally consistent instance assignments by propagating instance-mask-queries across frames.
+While TrackOcc relies on MUTR3D~\cite{zhang2022MUTR3D} for query-based tracking, we instead build on PF-Track~\cite{pang2023PFTrack}, leveraging its lightweight temporal query refinement, and further streamline our approach to allow for more than one decoder layer, significantly improving tracking performance. }